tracking-exposed/potrex/extension/README.md

 - we are researcher
 - this is free software
-- this can be extended and license of backend is AGPL
+- All the software is licensed as AGPL